Closing the Gap National Partnership Agreements

 The states, the territories and the Commonwealth will:

-- develop and implement the monitoring plan and evaluation strategy for the initiatives funded under this National partnership agreement.
+- develop and implement the monitoring plan and evaluation strategy for the initiatives funded under this NPA.